ChrisWhealy/DistributedSystemNotes/Lecture 3.md

 However, when the members of the set are events whose ordering is determined by some measure of time, it makes no sense to say that event `A` ***"happens before"*** itself; so when speaking of a set of events, the reflexivity property is nonsensical and therefore not applicable.

 Also, we will never encounter the situation in a distributed system where event `A` happens before event `B` ***and*** event `B` happens before event `A` (making `A` and `B` the same event).
 Thus, the anti-symmetry property can never be adhered to in real life.
 Strictly speaking however, whilst this rule is never followed, it is also never violated; therefore, this rule is said to be ***"vacuously true"***.
-That is, when dealing with a set of real-life events, we will never find an example that exhibits this property; however, we will also never find an example that violates this property either...
+That is, when dealing with a set of real-life events, we will never find an example that exhibits this property; however, we will also never find an example that violates this property...

-So, the "happens before" relation is a weird kind of partial order because only two of the three rules governing partial orders apply, and even then, one of those two is only vacuously true.
+So, the "happens before" relation is a weird kind of partial order because only two of the three rules governing partial orders apply, and even then, one of those two is true only in a vacuous sense.

 Therefore, the ***happens before*** relation is said to be *"an irreflexive partial order"*.

 In distributed systems, we will be dealing with many different kinds of partial order.
-It is strange however that the first partial order we encounter is "happens before", but this is because it is both fundamental to distributed systems, but also a weird kind of partial order.
+So the first fundamental principle we find governing the behaviour of distributed systems is this weird partial order called "happens before".

 Whenever we talk about a relation being a partial order, we must first look at the set of things we're dealing with.
 If we're dealing with the "happens before" relation, then we're dealing with a set of events.